Living Wills

 Frequency Asked Question

-A living will, also known as an advance decision, is a legally binding document that details your preferences for medical treatment in situations where you are unable to make decisions for yourself due to incapacity or severe illness.
+A living will is a legally binding document that details your preferences for medical treatment in situations where you are unable to make decisions for yourself due to incapacity or severe illness.
 It guides your healthcare providers and loved ones in making health care decisions that align with your values and desires.
 It’s recognized under UK law and ensures that your preferences are respected.

 A living will specifically addresses your wishes regarding medical treatment and care during your lifetime, particularly in circumstances where you cannot communicate your decisions.
 In contrast, a last will and testament takes effect after your death, directing how your assets should be distributed and handling other affairs like guardianship of minors.